csiebler/csiebler.github.io/content/posts/chatting-private-data-langchain-azure-openai-service.md

 embeddings = OpenAIEmbeddings(model="text-embedding-ada-002", chunk_size=1)
 ```

-Next, we can load up a bunch of text files.
+Next, we can load up a bunch of text files, chunk them up and embed them.
+LangChain supports a lot of different [document loaders](https://python.langchain.com/en/latest/modules/indexes/document_loaders.html), which makes it easy to adapt to other data sources and file formats.
 You can download the sample data [here](https://github.com/microsoft/azure-openai-in-a-day-workshop/tree/main/data/qna).

 ```python
 from langchain.document_loaders import DirectoryLoader